Ideas-on-Stage/ideasonstage.com/content/guides/event-organizer-guide/index.en.md

 url 				= "/event-organizer-guide/"
 picture		 	= "/event-organizer-guide/organisateur-evenement.jpg"
 +++
 This guide will give you the keys to organize a successful business event.
 Each step of the organization process is explained.
-Eliminate unforeseen events, omissions and last-minute panic and turn event management into a strategic asset for your company.
+Eliminate unforeseen circumstances, omissions and last-minute panic and turn event management into a strategic asset for your company.

 Events come in all shapes and sizes, but the principles of organization are always the same.
-The key to a successful event is making sure it’s well planned and that it meets all of your target’s expectations.
+The key to a successful event is making sure it’s well planned and that it meets all of your targeted expectations.

 ## Summary